 If you have been injured in a bus accident, it is important to have an experienced attorney by your side.
 At the Law Offices of Willie D. Powells III and Associates, PLLC in Houston, we pay attention, take extra care, and treat every client as an individual.

 You can have confidence that we are dedicated to protecting your rights and actively pursuing the maximum compensation available under the law for your injuries.

-Schedule a free consultation with our team today to learn more.
+Schedule a free consultation with our Houston bus accident lawyers today to learn more.

 Assigning liability after a bus accident case will depend on the type of bus and the individual ultimately found to be at fault for the accident.
 The defendants or responsible party may include:

 - The bus supervisor